oceanprotocol-archive/OEPs/4/README.md

 Ocean network aims to power marketplaces for relevant AI-related data services.
 The data services require to be discoverable and queryable, as well as consumable.

-ASSETS are DATA objects describing RESOURCES & SERVICES under control of a PUBLISHER.
+ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER.
 A PUBLISHER is incentivized to PUBLISH ASSETS in order to make them discoverable for third parties.
-A PROVIDER can discover ASSETS and give access to those ASSETS getting tokens in reward.
+A PROVIDER can give access to some ASSETS getting tokens in reward.

 PUBLISHER publishes ASSET METADATA on OCEAN DB CONSUMER queries OCEAN DB and finds ASSET METADATA